carpentries-incubator/managing-computational-projects/episodes/08-implementation.md

 ## Project Management Tools

-In the previous chapters, we have already discussed practices that enable the effective management of projects.
+In the previous chapters, we have already discussed practices that enable the effective management of projects in:
-We discussed the importance and best practices for:
 - setting up shared resources;
 - defining the vision, mission and roadmap of your project;
 - managing data and other research-related resources; and